Introduction

 BITES, FACIAL GROWTH, AND TMJ DISORDERS

 The following manuscript grew out of a desire to understand bites.
 As a philosophy major, I always tried to get to the bottom of things.
 In dental school, the bite seemed fundamental to understanding how the teeth work, but explanations of how bites work didn't make sense, and the rationales provided to justify the reverential attitude about preserving every centric bite contact with a level of care that approached worship just seemed contrived.
 Studies of bites had been mostly concerned with tracking variables that seem unrelated to patient's overall health or even the health of the jaw system.
-My dental education had left me without an understanding of how the teeth work physiologically together with the rest of the body.
+My dental education had made me an effective tooth mechanic but left me without an understanding of how the teeth work physiologically together with the rest of the body.
 I felt like couldn't see the forest through the trees.

 Later, after working in a refugee camp and then living with the primitive hilltribes of Northern Thailand, I noticed that their teeth looked very different from those of my dental patients back home.
 Their jaw systems showed a functional harmony that I had not seen before.
 Their dental arches were much wider, their chewing was smoother and more symmetrical, and their TMJs did not click or hurt, - even though many of them had very worn teeth and therefore should have many dental and TMJ problems, according to what I had been taught in dental school.
 Their chewing seemed easy and enjoyable, in contrast to some of my patients back home, who seemed to chew slowly and with more effort, even looking uncomfortable at times.
 Also, the relative jaw system health in these tribal people was not just due to the lower stress levels of a simpler life, because the same healthy harmonious chewing systems were also present among the few of them who lived under great stress due to real physical dangers.